I Upheld Traditional Dating Values In A Modern World

 [Related Read: The Worst Dating Advice I Ever Received – And Completely Ignored!]

-Sexual tension was all about the build up, not sprinting to the finish line
+Sexual tension was all about the buildup, not sprinting to the finish line

 In my late teens and early twenties, I was confusing connection with sexual tension.
 And frankly, I think that’s a fairly common problem.
 The moment sexual tension was “released” is when I would lose sight of the connection I thought existed.
 Instead I began embracing sexual tension as a replacement for connection.
 Yikes.

-Then I *grew up* and took my relationships fairly slow for a reason.
+Listen, there are other very significant reasons we should be keeping it in our pants that we refuse to understand.
 Whether this way works for some or not, it’s about realizing that a sexual connection does not solely determine a relationship’s success.

 4.3 7 votes